Maize-Network/maize-blockchain/README.md

 Attention!
 New promotion from Maize!
 Allnewbies and those who have 0 coins will get 30 maize coins!
 Details in our discord channel: https://discord.gg/H5Rv8GgSsw

-Very soon, the opening of Maize online casino and we have launched development NFT-MAIZE game Hungry Birds!
+ Maize online casino is launched! https://casino.maize.farm

+ We have launched development NFT-MAIZE game Hungry Birds!

 Warning!
 The new Tranzact fork has created a port conflict with Maize.
 If you install Maize while Tranzact is running and Maize does not start.
 Change port 8655 to 8677 in the Maize config file.